Japan emperor to proclaim enthronement in ritual-bound ceremony

 HANDOUT, AFP/File

-But the rest of the day's ceremonies will go ahead, starting with rituals conducted behind closed doors in which Naruhito will "report" the proclamation to his ancestors in the ancient royal dynasty.
+But the rest of the day's ceremonies will go ahead, starting with rituals conducted behind closed doors in which Naruhito will "report" the proclamation to deities and his ancestors in the ancient royal dynasty.

 Hours later, he and his wife Empress Masako will appear at the main event in the Imperial Palace's most prestigious hall, the Pine Room.